9/16 Projection, Banner Drop, and Demonstration

 After the rally ended, the trucks drove through NYC, including Times Square.

 As the rally continued, crowds erupted into chants, including, "No more deaths by denial!
-Put the system on trial!"
-"Corporate greed we must fight, healthcare is a human right!" and "We, the people, want Luigi free!
-Who's the real terrorist?
-UHC!"
+Put the system on trial!" and "Corporate greed we must fight, healthcare is a human right!"

 POPNYC volunteers went through the crowd asking protesters to sign up for one or more calls to action.
 Three of these calls to action came from PNHP-NY, a healthcare organization that also organized their members to rally.
-The other focused on Luigi Mangione's legal fund.
 The calls to action included:

 - Write to lawmakers about passing the NY Health Act